GeekGurusUnion/214-Project/README.md

 Variables introduce state, and you should have to deal with as little state as possible, with lifetimes as short as possible.

 **3.3.
 Always initialize variables**
-This is a common source of C++ bugs.
+This is a common source of C++ hotfixs.
 Initialize variables upon definition.

 **3.4.
 Avoid long functions**
 Excessively long functions and nested code blocks are often caused by failing to give one function one cohesive responsibility (As explained in **2.1**).